3liz/py-qgis-wps/README.md

 ### Processing configuration

-- QGSWPS\_PROCESSSING\_PROVIDERS\_MODULE\_PATH: Path to look for processing algoritms provider to publish, algorithms from providers specified heres will be runnable as WPS processes.
+- QGSWPS\_PROCESSSING\_PROVIDERS\_MODULE\_PATH: Path to look for processing algorithms provider to publish, algorithms from providers specified here will be runnable as WPS processes.

 # Exposing algorithms as WPS services